Scattering above energy norm of a focusing size-dependent log energy-supercritical Schrodinger equation with radial data below ground state: Proof of Proposition

-Hence one can write \footnote{The above argument shows that (\ref{Eqn:Virial}) holds for smooth solutions (i.e $\tilde{H}^{p}-$ solutions with $p$ large enough).
-In order to prove (\ref{Eqn:Virial}) for $\tilde{H}^{k}-$ solutions, $k \in I_{n}$, one uses a standard approximation argument of $\tilde{H}^{k}-$ solutions with smooth solutions.}
+Hence one can write \footnote{Assume first that $n \in \{ 3,4 \}$.
+The above argument shows that (\ref{Eqn:Virial}) holds for smooth solutions (i.e $\tilde{H}^{p}-$ solutions with $p$ large enough); in order to prove (\ref{Eqn:Virial}) for $\tilde{H}^{k}-$ solutions, $k \in I_{n}$, one uses a standard approximation argument of $\tilde{H}^{k}-$ solutions with smooth solutions.
+If $n=5$ then proceed similarly as in Footnote \ref{Foot:EnergyRem} to obtain a identity similar to (\ref{Eqn:Virial}) for smooth solutions of the ``smoothed'' equation; then one should take limit in $\tilde{H}^{k}$ by a standard approximation with smooth solutions. }